Genius6942/opendingle/readme.md

 ```

 # Now update the rest of the bot yourself, Haelp and Luke are too lazy to do it for you.

+Side note: you probably shouldn't bring your bot into a Super Streamer Lobby